City of Deltona

 Transform386 was established to build a more resilient future for the

-for the City and residents to find federal funds for disaster recovery after
+avenues for the City and residents to find federal funds for disaster

 Background:

-areas using federal disaster recovery funds.
-The two pathways are
+flood-prone areas using federal disaster recovery funds.
+The two

-buyout and property acquisition; both avenues rely on willing sellers and
+pathways are buyout and property acquisition; both avenues rely on

-the City must pass a resolution stating that the City of Deltona desires
+pathways, the City must pass a resolution stating that the City of

-to participate in the program; designates authority to the City Manager
+Deltona desires to participate in the program; designates authority to

 Any properties acquired under this program and deeded to the City